mollie/api-documentation/source/reference/v2/terminals-api/list-terminals.rst

    The website profile's unique identifier, for example ``pfl_3RkSN1zuPE``.
 Omit this parameter to retrieve all terminals across all profiles.

+.. parameter:: testmode
+   :type: boolean
+   :condition: optional
+   :collapse: true

+   Set this to true to only retrieve terminals made in test mode.
+By default, only live terminals are returned.

 Response
 --------